 - ½ part allspice (optional)

 This blend creates a well-rounded flavor with cinnamon taking center stage, while the ginger adds a subtle warmth, and nutmeg and cloves bring a cozy, slightly spicy depth.
-Follow the recipe below for more details.

-How I make homemade pumpkin spice mix
+How I make a homemade pumpkin spice mix

 Step 1.
 Place all the fresh spices into a jar, secure the sealing lid and shake well.
 That's all!
 You have a lovely spice blend.
 Store in the sealed jar for up to 2 years.